How this feedback process aligns with our mission, values, and vision

 This is part of a larger process, not just a feedback survey.
 This will enable the community to make real change in the College, starting with submitting a simple webform.
 This is a place to share experiences, describe problems, propose solutions and recognize successes.
 These can be about any ideas you’d like to share and/or observations related to any courses, research labs, departments or persons in the College of Science.
 This is not a place to share feedback about other offices, other colleges, or the University as a whole.

 - Submitting suggestions, ideas and concerns and information related to equity, access and inclusion in the College

 - Alerting the College of instances of bias and discrimination in the classroom, in advising, with other students, in departments, etc.

-- Feedback about systems which oppress students, faculty, staff and guests of minoritized identities.
+- Feedback about college systems and/or procedures which oppress students, faculty, staff and guests of minoritized identities.

 - Feedback about the College’s courses, instruction, advising, research and other academic topics.

 - Concerns related to one’s role as an employee of the college, whether as an undergraduate student worker, a graduate assistant or postdoc, a research or administrative staff member, or a faculty member.